infinum/datx/website/versioned_docs/version-2.0.0/jsonapi-angular/base-fetch.md

 ---
 id: version-2.0.0-base-fetch
-title: Angular JSON:API baseFetch
+title: baseFetch
 original_id: base-fetch
 ---

 By default, the library will use the FetchAPI to do all the networking.
 This is not ideal when using Angular as it would remove some useful features like interceptors and request cancellation.

-`datx-jsonapi-angular` implements some hooks which can be used in combination with a custom `baseFetch` implementation to get those features back.
+`@datx/jsonapi-angular` implements some hooks which can be used in combination with a custom `baseFetch` implementation to get those features back.

 Here is an example of the implementation, but you might have some other needs: